pulumi/docs/pulumi-hugo/README.md

 Interested in writing a blog post?
 See the [blogging README](BLOGGING.md) for details.

+## Writing Docs

+The following are guidelines to follow when authoring docs:

+* When directing the user to interact with a button on a page, use "select" instead of "click" so that is not pointer-specific (for ex: for mobile phones, screen readers etc.)
+* Try to use "navigate" instead of "go to"
+* Avoid directional words, as folks that use screen readers do not have the same information about where things are placed on the page directionally.

 ## Shortcodes and web components

 We use number of Hugo shortcodes and web components in our pages.
 You can read more about many of them in the [components README](themes/default/components).